crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Disallowed implicit casts of numeric data types which could lead to a loss of precision.

 - Added settings ``s3.client.default.access_key`` and
   ``s3.client.default.secret_key`` which can be used to set default credentials for s3 repositories, if they are not passed as parameters to the